mental-design/mental-design.github.io/type/bass/models/notes_content.md

 Scaling uppercase glyphs down to the lowercase height (x-height) is a simple method of achieving small caps.
 This is known as "fake small caps" or "faux small caps".
 The issue with this approach is that the stroke width also gets scaled down, making small caps look thinner or lighter than normal glyphs.
 To create true small caps, the stroke width of scaled-down glyphs must be adjusted to be thicker, ensuring it closely matches the stroke width of the unscaled glyphs.
 In the case of BASS, this is easily achieved due to the typeface's programmatic nature, where each glyph has a function that draws the contours for a target stroke width.
-To accurately adjust the stroke width for true small caps, the glyph function is called with an adjusted stroke width where <code>adjusted_stroke_width = stroke_width / x_height * cap_height</code>.
+To accurately adjust the stroke width for true small caps, glyph function is called with an adjusted stroke width where <code>adjusted_stroke_width = stroke_width / x_height * cap_height</code>, then scaled down to the appropriate height.
 In practice, we add a nudge factor to fine-tune the stroke width so it looks perceptually balanced in all weights.
 True small caps also offers the added benefit of unicase, providing a unique aesthetic which can be useful for eccentric logotypes.